 Using HELENE Medium and our proprietary technology, we are able to culture up to 2.25 billion MSCs within one month, enabling our clinic to provide 2.25 billion stem cell therapy.

-Omotesando Helene Clinic's culture room complies with the structural and equipment standards and compliance requirements set forth by the Ministry of Health, Labor and Welfare of Japan, and is operated under a standardized, unified process, from facility design to work procedures and record management.
-A notification for the manufacture of specific cell-processed products has also been submitted, ensuring the provision of safe and effective stem cells under a legally compliant system.
+The culture laboratory at Omotesando Helene Clinic operates in accordance with the structural and equipment standards and compliance requirements set by the Japanese Ministry of Health, Labour and Welfare, using a standardized, unified process from facility design to work procedures and record keeping.
+A notification of manufacture of specific cell-processed products has also been submitted, ensuring the provision of safe and effective stem cells under a legally compliant system.

-This ensures a safe and highly reproducible cell culture environment.
+This maintains a safe and highly reproducible cell culture environment.

-The Omotesando Helene Clinic's culture room is fully compliant with the manufacturing standards for "specified cell processed products" established by the Ministry of Health, Labor and Welfare of Japan.
-Everything
+The culture laboratory at Omotesando Helene Clinic fully complies with the manufacturing standards for "specified cell-processed products" set by the Japanese Ministry of Health, Labour and Welfare.

-Furthermore, we have submitted a notification for the manufacture of specified cell processed products and are operating under a legal compliance system.
+Furthermore, a notification of manufacture of specified cell-processed products has been submitted, and the clinic operates under a legal compliance system.

-This system ensures the safety and efficacy of the stem cells we provide to patients.
+This system ensures the safety and effectiveness of the stem cells provided to patients.

 Each cultivation process uses high-performance equipment that meets international standards.
 All equipment undergoes regular inspection and calibration based on the ISO9001 quality management system to ensure safety and reproducibility.